MattTriano/bead_data_faker/README.md

 The `mock_up_data.py` script generates fake data that complies with (nearly) all of the specifications in the [BEAD Challenge Policy Notice](https://www.ntia.gov/sites/default/files/2023-11/bead_challenge_process_policy_notice.pdf#page=23).

-The `deface_bead_data.py` script loads those data files, introduces defects into the data, and outputs the damaged data into another directory.
+The `deface_bead_data.py` script loads those data files, introduces defects into some of the data files, and outputs the damaged data into another directory.

 ## Setup